tstoeter/omero-documentation/omero/developers/Tables.rst

             the table.
         :return: The requested rows as a :class:`~omero.grid.Data` object.

+        .. note:: If you do not need the row numbers that match your read returned in the :class:`~omero.grid.Data` object you can set `omero.tables.include_row_numbers` to `false` in the Ice
+            context passed when you make the call.

     .. method:: read(colNumbers, start, stop)

         Read a subset of columns and consecutive rows from a table.